 Create a journey for your leads so that if they don’t open your initial email, you can resend it with a different subject line or follow up in a different way in order to catch their attention.
 Do the same with people who did open the email, but send them deeper content that gives them more information about you can help them.
 They obviously have some level of interest if they’re willing to read your email or follow a link to your website.

-Mediocre content will get you mediocre results.
+Remember, mediocre content will get you mediocre results.
 Content that is built for the right persona, that is creative and engaging and delivered consistently is a recipe for success.
 This takes a large amount of time and effort, but we can help with that!
+Call us if you’d like to talk through trade show leads or content marketing support.